Constantine J. Dillon: Early life

-Career
+Film Career and Killer Tomatoes

 Dillon began making films in high school with his friends John DeBello, Steve Peace, and Mike Grant.
 The group took 3rd place in the 1971 National Kodak Teenage Film Festival and won the 1972 Shasta Film Festival.
 They then established Four Square Productions, a film company in San Diego and began making sports films.
 The group later formed Killer Tomato Entertainment, Inc. which produced the four Killer Tomato films as well as Happy Hour.